Podgorac, Boljevac

 Podgorac (Подгорац; Podgorț) is a village in the municipality of Boljevac, Serbia.
 According to the 2002 census, the village has a population of 2218 people.
+The village is situated in the Crna Reka region.

 There is an 18th-century Ottoman Turkish public fountain built with the funds donated by a certain Osman Bey and therefore named (in Serbian) Osmanbegova česma.

+The village was a site of operations in the First Serbian Uprising (1804–13).
+The Crna Reka nahija was organized into Revolutionary Serbia, with a seat at Zaječar and the establishment of a magistrate (court).
+A Serbian military camp was located at Podgorac.

 For a brief period in 1840/41 school year, Đura Jakšić was a village school teacher here.